Master AI Agent Marketplaces with our step-by-step tutorial, detailed feature walkthrough, and expert tips.

 Explore the key features that make AI Agent Marketplaces powerful for cloud infrastructure workflows.

-Marketplace agents come pre-configured for their host platform, allowing deployment into existing workflows without extensive integration work.
-ServiceNow agents plug directly into the Now Platform, Microsoft agents integrate with Teams and 365, and AWS agents leverage Bedrock and SageMaker infrastructure automatically.
+Agents listed on enterprise marketplaces come pre-configured by their vendors for their host platform, allowing deployment into existing workflows without extensive integration work.
+For example, ServiceNow agents plug directly into the Now Platform's ITSM modules, Microsoft agents connect natively across Teams, SharePoint, and Dynamics 365, and AWS agents leverage Bedrock and SageMaker infrastructure.
+AI Agent Store surfaces these options for comparison — deployment and purchasing happen through the vendor's own marketplace.

-Enterprise marketplaces (ServiceNow, Microsoft, AWS) offer stricter vetting, deeper platform integration, compliance certifications, and professional support — but with a narrower selection tied to their ecosystem.
-Independent directories offer broader agent variety, lower barriers to entry, and more diverse pricing, but with less rigorous quality assurance and fewer built-in compliance guarantees.
+Enterprise marketplaces (ServiceNow, Microsoft, AWS, Salesforce AgentForce) offer stricter vetting, deeper platform integration, compliance certifications, and professional support, but their selection is narrower and tied to their ecosystem.
+Independent marketplaces and directories offer broader variety and faster listing cycles but with less rigorous vetting.
+AI Agent Store aims to surface agents from both categories so buyers can evaluate the tradeoffs for their specific requirements.

 Now that you know how to use AI Agent Marketplaces, it's time to put this knowledge into practice.